mubaraqqq/poke-app/README.md

 # Poke-App

-This is a desktop application built with Electron and React with TypeScript, using the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate)
+This is a desktop application built with Electron and React with TypeScript, using the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) template.

 ## Features